Wonseong620/Iran_War_Narrative/README.md

-# Iran War Narrative — Cross-Lingual Media Dataset
+# Iran War Narrative — Multi-Lingual Media Dataset

 A cross-lingual media-narrative dataset and lead-lag network visualization for the 2026 Iran crisis, covering news in **English, Persian, Arabic, and Chinese**.